RoboticaWerenfridus/robotica-beta/README.md

 To get files for your motor controller to control your robot check `sr-only`

-If you want to control your robot using a Xbox or Playstation controller, you may need `controller-ct`
+If you want to control your robot using a Xbox or Playstation controller, you need `controller-ct`

 For a control panel for either Web or on the device itself, you can find this in `tk-beta` and `web-beta`